wghost/UPKUtils/doc/PatchUPK_Readme.txt

     Writing bulk data
 -----------------------------------------------------------------------------------------------------------------

-BULK_DATA/BULK_FILE keys allow to write BulkDataMirror objects, which use absolute file offsets to mark raw data file position.
+BULK_DATA/BULK_FILE keys allow to write BulkDataMirror objects which use absolute file offset to mark raw data file position.
 BulkDataMirror objects are used to store textures and sounds inside cooked packages.

 Examples: